 Clearly, the correct solution is for tube and pipe equipment manufacturers to consider the end user’s safety as foremost over any other aspect of the machine design.
 Designers need to constantly innovate to incorporate every practical safety solution into their product design as possible.
-This can be accomplished through thoroughly reviewing industrial accidents with the goal of preventing occurrence.
+This can be accomplished through thoroughly reviewing industrial accidents with the goal of preventing the occurrence.
 A more extensive dialog with equipment operators can reveal safety issues that they experience on a daily basis.

 To those that would say the incorporation of increased safety features drives the machinery cost beyond reason, the real costs of a single accident could be many times the price of the safer machine, not to mention preventing an unnecessary human tragedy in lost life or limb.

 The most revolutionary advancement in tube and pipe machinery design was a result of innovative thinking, combined with a full appreciation of increasing customer demands for operator safety.

 “A dialog with equipment operators can reveal safety issues that they experience on a daily basis… a single accident costs more than a safer machine.”